FREQUENTLY ASKED QUESTIONS

 When do I need to arrive for my appointment?

 No need to arrive early.
 Your appointment time is the best time to arrive!
 I usually arrive to the studio at the time of your appointment or 10 minutes beforehand.

 Can I commission you to design a tattoo for me for another artist to tattoo?
 Can I get a design that you have already tattooed?

-Sorry, no. The drawing fee for my work is a special flat rate for clients receiving the tattoo, and the design I create for each client is a custom, original drawing.
+Sorry, no. The design I create for each client is a custom, original drawing designed for me to tattoo with my hand.
 I have a separate rate for freelance art and illustration, and welcome projects like flyer and album art!
-To see more of my art and illustration, visit my website ab-moore.com and send inquiries to firstname.lastname@example.org.
+To see more of my art and illustration, visit my website ab-moore.com and send inquiries to email@example.com.

 Do you give booking priority to clients you have already tattooed?

 That doesn't sound very fair to me!
 I accept proposals based upon how interested I am in the content/subject of the tattoo, and based upon my personal & professional schedule for that booking period.
 To get an idea of what kind of proposals are more likely to get accepted, check out my work and follow me on instagram!